zzhangjii/learning-library/ospa-library/data-mgmt/classof/4-Connecting to Autonomous Database/4-ConnectingtoAutonomousDatabase.md

 ## Module 1:  Download the Client Credentials (wallet)

-The Client Creadentials, also known as the wallet, provides the only authentication information that can be used to connect to your ATP database.
+The Client Credentials, also known as the wallet, provides the only authentication information that can be used to connect to your ATP database.
 This wallet must be downloaded to the client that will be connecting to the database.
 The wallet can be downloaded from two locations, the Database Details page